-Native Pine Bluff Blues Artists
+Native Pine Bluff Blues Artists of Note

 Please contact us if you know of other historical artists that should be displayed here.

 In 1922, he published "The Fives", co-written with brother Hersal, and inspired by a train traveling between Chicago and San Francisco.
 This was "the first published boogie-woogie with a boogie bass line throughout," and "helped to inspire a generation of boogie-woogie pianists" such as Meade Lux Lewis and Albert Ammons.
 The following year, he is widely credited with recording another of his compositions, "The Rocks", for Okeh Records, which contains the earliest recording of a walking bass.
 The recording was credited to Clay Custer, generally regarded as a pseudonym, but there is some disagreement over whether the performer was Thomas himself, or another pianist, possibly Hersal Thomas or Harry Jentes.
 (From WikipediA)

 Born Emmett Ellis, Jr. in Homer, Louisiana, Rush was the son of Emmett and Mattie Ellis.
 His father was a pastor whose guitar and harmonica playing provided early musical influences.
 As a young child he began experimenting with music using a sugarcane syrup bucket and a broom-wire diddley bow.
 Around 1947, he and the family moved to Pine Bluff, Arkansas, where his father took on the pastorate of a church.
 It was here that Rush would become friends with Elmore James, the slide player Boyd Gilmore (James's cousin), and the piano player Johnny "Big Moose" Walker; eventually forming a band to support his singing and harmonica and guitar playing.